 The Cloudy with a chance of meatball had Flint and Sam’s water adventure – expect to get wet here!

-The Green Hornet is a rollercoaster ride which is made up of sudden up and down stops.
+The Green Hornet is a rollercoaster ride that is made up of sudden up and down stops.
 It was a bit scary for my 7 years old but great fun.

 The Ghostbusters is a calm ride through a dark alley where you’re given a laser gun to attack ghosts and creepy crawlers for points.